zuozhenggh/learning-library/solutions-library/ebs-move-improve/deploy/deploy.md

     g.
 Select ``VM.Standard.E2.2`` for EBS Cloud Manager Shape

     h.
 Enter a password which matches the criteria: 8 to 30 characters, at least one lower character, one upper case character, one special character from _#$.
+Note this password in your Key-Data.txt

     i.
+Add an ssh key
-Open the file ``Desktop/HOL-EBS/artifacts/ssh-keys/ebs_hol_key.pub`` with a text editor and copy its contents into Public Key
+        i.
+You can either Open the file ``Desktop/HOL-EBS/artifacts/ssh-keys/ebs_hol_key.pub`` with a text editor and copy its contents into Public Key

+        ii.
+Or use an ssh key that you have generated yourself in the past.
+For more information on ssh keys, visit: [Generating an SSH Key Pair](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/compute-iaas/generating_ssh_key/generate_ssh_key.html)

     j.
 Choose the availability domain that ends in **-1** from the list under **EBS Cloud Manager Availability Domain**.